 Recruiting partners is one thing.
 Keeping them happy, engaged, and productive is a separate, arguably more important thing.
 It’s not as simple as giving a reseller the green light and expecting them to start raking in the cash.
 They need to know what they’re selling, how to sell it, and where they can find the right markets.
-That’s why it’s crucial to have an effective partner training program.
+That’s why it’s crucial to have an effective partner training program supported with user-friendly software.

-Training is just one part of a larger project, enablement is the name of the long term game.
+Training is just one part of a larger project, enablement is the name of the long-term game.
 In order to enable your partners, you need to have systems and processes in place to do so before you even begin onboarding partners.
-A good partner portal can help forge the relationships you need while keeping you and your partners’ goals on track.
+Good partner training software can help forge the relationships you need while keeping you and your partners’ goals on track.

 No matter what your partner portal strategy is, homegrown or PRM, it needs to present content and information in a way that syncs up with your partners’ needs.
 They should be able to access content anytime, anywhere.
 Some partners are more independent than others, but it’s your job as the vendor to facilitate whatever work habits and preferences they may have.
 Allowing them to access training materials on the go, in the office, or at home—online or offline—makes their job easier and encourages them to keep you as a vendor.